cocos3d/cocos3d/README.md

 -----------------------------------

 The Cocos3D distribution includes a starter app Xcode project that you can use as a starting point for developing your own app.
-Copy the `Projects/CC3HelloWorld` folder from the Cocos3D distribution folder to the location where you want to develop your application.
+Once you have completed the [installation steps](#install) above, copy the `Projects/CC3HelloWorld` folder from the Cocos3D distribution folder to the location where you want to develop your application.
 Once copied, you can rename the Xcode project to the name of your own app.

 The starter app presents a 3D take on the ubiquitous ***hello, world*** application.
 In addition to demonstrating how to load and display a 3D model, this application animates the